GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 3. The router looks in its routing table to find out how to route the packet to this destination.

 ## how does subnet mask works
-The number of is in a subnet mask '1's more than the numberof '1's in the conrresponding default mask.
+The number of is in a subnet mask '1's more than the number of '1's in the corresponding default mask.

 1. The router must know the mask.
 We assume it is /19.
 2. The router applies the mask to the address, 190.240.33.91.
 The subnet address is 190.240.32.0.
 19 = 8+8+3 => Mask is 255.255.224.0.